Federal Leaders Revamp Tech Workforce, Policy

 “We don’t have a job series for data.
 We have the 1560 data science … they spend 70 to 80% of their time, finding the data, wrangling the data, understanding the semantic application,” said King.
 “We have to figure out how to professionalize the data management function so that people can come in and understand that there’s a whole career path.”

 Effective tech integration also relies on process that supports the people.
-Erika Dennie, General Services Administration’s (GSA) associate CIO for digital infrastructure technologies, told GovCIO Media & Research during an interview that creating a sustainable process means adding value with technology.
+Erika Dinnie, General Services Administration’s (GSA) associate CIO for digital infrastructure technologies, told GovCIO Media & Research during an interview that creating a sustainable process means adding value with technology.

-“If what we’re putting in place is not providing value to the people or not enhancing their ability to do their job, then we have a there’s a problem within that process,” Dennie added.
+“If what we’re putting in place is not providing value to the people or not enhancing their ability to do their job, then we have a there’s a problem within that process,” Dinnie added.
 “There’s a reason why it’s a circle, you constantly have to look at all of that.”

 Creating policy to drive change